zeyalt/ParkWhere/README.md

 It's especially frustrating when there are things to carry from the car and an active toddler to manage!

-One day, an idea popped into my head \U0001F4A1!
+One day, an idea popped into my head!
 Why not collect some data myself, and put data science into action?

 ## How does it work?